jedisct1/dsvpn/README.md

 I needed a VPN that works in an environment where only TCP/80 and TCP/443 are open.

-GloryTun and Wireguard don't work over TCP.
+WireGuard doesn't work over TCP.

+GloryTun is excellent, but requires post-configuration and the maintained branch uses UDP.

 OpenVPN is horribly complicated to set up.

-Everything else I looked at was either too difficult to use, too bloated, didn't work on MacOS, didn't work on my small router, wasn't maintained, or didn't feel secure.
+Everything else I looked at was either too difficult to use, slow, bloated, didn't work on MacOS, didn't work on my small router, wasn't maintained, or didn't feel secure.